wllacer/dana-cube/docs/tree_api.md

 hierachical level of the row

 * returns
-An integer with the current level, starting from 0
+    * an integer with the current level, starting from 0

 ### _getHead(self):

-for a given row, returns the current row header (i.e. the sibling which has column 0)
+for a given row, returns the current _row header_ (i.e. the sibling which has column 0)

 * returns
-the item with column 0 from the current row
+    * the item with column 0 from the current row

 ### searchChildren(self,value,role=None):

 We seach for a specific value inside the children of the current row

 * Input parameters
     * __value__ the value to be searched for.
-Type be QStandardItem.setData compatible
+Type has to be _QStandardItem.setData_ compatible
-    * __role__ Qt.Role, if not specified Qt.UserRole +1
+    * __role__ _Qt.Role_, if not specified _Qt.UserRole +1_

 * Returns
-An item which contains this value or None
+    * An item which contains this value or None

 * Implementation notes

-Wide faster and hierachical level specific than model().find Currently the values of the rows have to be sorted in advance
+    Wide faster and hierachical level specific than _model().find_ Currently the values of the rows have to be sorted in advance

 ### getColumn(self,col):

-Returns the item at column _col_ for the current row_hdr_idx
+Returns the item at column _col_ for the current row

 * Input parameters
     * __col__ the index of the column requested.
 0 is not allowed

 * Returns
-The item at that column or None if it doesn't exist
+    * The item at that column or None if it doesn't exist

 * Implementation notes

     Surprisingly such a method does not exist at QStandardItem

 ### setColumn(self,col,value,role=None):

-Method to set , for the current row, a payload entry at position _col_ with value _value_ .
+Method to set , for the current row, a _payload entry_ at position _col_ with value _value_ .
 It's a destructive function: if the column already exist is replaced with the new version Can only be executed on GuideItems with column 0 (the head of the row)

 * Input parameters
     * __col__ the index of the column to be set.
 0 is not allowed
     * __value__ the value to be inserted.
-Type be QStandardItem.setData compatible
+Type be _QStandardItem.setData_ compatible
-    * __role__ Qt.Role, if not specified Qt.UserRole +1
+    * __role__ _Qt.Role_, if not specified _Qt.UserRole +1_

 * returns
-    a reference to the new column item or None (if 0 happens to be specified at _col_)
+    * a reference to the new column item or None (if 0 happens to be specified at _col_)

 * Implementation notes.

-    QtStandardItem.insertColumn and QStandardItem.insertColumns are most probably faulty, and the need to create a list of QStandardItem (or derived) before using QStandardItem.insertColumns is unconfortable to program.
+    _QtStandardItem.insertColumn_ and _QStandardItem.insertColumns_ are most probably faulty, and, even if worked, the need to create a list of QStandardItem (or derived) before using QStandardItem.insertColumns is unconfortable to program.
     Column 0 is not allowed because (as it is the head of the row,i.e. _self_) it would destroy _self_

 ### setUpdateColumn(self,col,value,role=None):